-We provide electric, water, wifi, laundry, kayaks, fresh eggs, and a share of the harvest (we don’t eat our animals though!).
+We provide electric, water, wifi, laundry, kayaks, fresh eggs, and a share of the harvest when growing (we don’t eat our animals though!).
 One site has cable.
 Breakfast included on most weekends.
 You are also welcome to join our goat yoga classes at no cost!
 Your visiting friends and family may stay for free in our rentals.